Sita Ram Mantra

 Ram and Sita are sometimes viewed as symbolizing the unmanifest and the manifest minds or the pineal and pituitary glands.
 Sita and Ram are the ideal spouses.
 While Sita represents courage, dedication and purity, Ram (or Rama) represents truth, the soul and virtue.

-On the physical level, reciting these names is believed to balance both sides of the brain.
+On the physical level, reciting the names of Sita and Ram is believed to balance both sides of the brain.
 They represent the yin and the yang or the masculine and the feminine.
 Sita and Ram are viewed as ideal, devoted spouses.
 The name Ram is also the seed syllable for the solar plexus chakra.

 The impact of vowels and consonants on the body and the mind is an amazing science.
 There appears to be a coded formula in many sacred languages that directly stimulates various systems and organs in the body.
 There are also mudras (hand positions) and body movements that correspond to each note of the scale.